Title: A Short History of Falling: Everything I Observed about Love whilst Dying (review copy)

 It’s a lot richer than that.
 A lot more nuanced.

-It’s honest about all facets of Joe’s be they positive or negative.
+It’s honest about all facets of Joe’s life and illness be they positive or negative.

 And it’s this honesty and self reflection on Joe’s part that really spoke to me.

 Being Irish I come from a culture whereby traditionally death is very much accepted.
 We wake our dead, sit with them all night, touch them…

 The events after the death of my grandmother is a memory that is dear to me.
 I greatly appreciated being able to sit with her body in my uncle’s sitting room… Resting my hand on her resting hands clasped across her chest didn’t feel cold or unnatural to me, it just felt right.

 My grandmother was in her late 90s when she died and hadn’t been compos mentis for some years so I didn’t get to talk to her about her feelings about the hastening endpoint of her life.
 But I have often thought about my own mortality and there are times when I’m comfortable with it… and others when I’m not so.